PauliNiva/wiklajs/index.md

 }
 ```

-Thus far pretty easy, however we then use the i variable to index the elements....Because that's what we do with for loops.
-But thigns go weird with closures, we use a closure in the actual return function.
+Thus far pretty easy, however we then use the i variable to index the elements....Because that's what we do with for loops, then things get weird.
+Because closures are weird.

 ```javascript